Chapter 11 - Air Quality

 Most of California's transportation air quality requirements come from the federal Clean Air Act (FCAA) and the California Clean Air Act (CCAA).
 The FCAA, as amended in 1990, sets nationwide air quality standards, called National Ambient Air Quality Standards (NAAQS).
 The U.S. Environmental Protection Agency (U.S. EPA) administers the FCAA, sets the specific air quality and emissions standards, and delegates certain responsibilities to other federal agencies and to the states.
 U.S. EPA sets and updates both primary (health) and secondary (welfare) standards for the six "criteria pollutants" - carbon monoxide, lead, nitrogen dioxide, ozone, sulfur dioxide, and particulate matters (PM10 and PM2.5).

 In addition to the criteria air pollutants for which there are National Ambient Air Quality Standards (NAAQS), U.S. EPA and the California Air Resources Board (ARB) also regulate Toxic Air Contaminants (TACs, or air toxics).
 Most air toxics originate from human-made sources, including on-road mobile sources, non-road mobile sources (such as airplanes), areas sources (e.g., dry cleaners), and stationary sources (e.g., factories or refineries).
 Mobile Source Air Toxics (MSAT) make up a subset of the 188 (187 as of May 2014) air toxics defined by the FCAA.
 MSAT are compounds emitted from highway vehicles and non-road equipment.
-FHWA released updated Interim Guidance on Air Toxic Analysis for NEPA documents on December 6, 2012.
+FHWA released updated Interim Guidance on Mobile Source Air Toxic Analysis in NEPA Documents on October 18, 2016.

 While the FHWA Interim Guidance and U.S. EPA's emission control programs provide for the national level, California's vehicle emission control and fuel standards are more stringent than federal standards.
 The state's standards are also effective sooner, so the effect on air toxics of combined state and federal regulations is expected to result in greater emission reductions, more quickly, than the FHWA analysis on which the Interim Guidance is based shows.
 The FHWA analysis, with modification related to use of the California-specific EMFAC model rather than the MOBILE or MOVES model, would therefore be conservative.